Soares/simplifience.com/post/sample/identity.md

 ---

 <div class="caution" markdown="block">
 This is not a standard simplifience sequence.
-It is an intuitive explanation of a formula commonly considered difficult to understand.

-This sequence demonstrates how difficult concepts can be made intuitive with the right explanation.
-The articles here breaks many @post[simplifience policies]intro/taboo.
-We'll encounter @post[contrives]intro/contrives without fixing them and we'll refer to concepts by their common names instead of making up @post[better ones]intro/names.
+It is a sample designed to show how difficult concepts can be intuitive with a good explanation.

+The articles here break many @post[simplifience policies]intro/taboo.
 All of the concepts covered here show up in greater detail in mainstream simplifience sequences.
 </div>

 Math is obfuscated by its archaic notation and its clumsy presentation.
 Take, for example, the strange equation known as "Euler's Identity":